Dr Emma Gregory, BA, MMedSci, PhD, MRCSLT, SFHEA

 email : email@example.com

-In July 2015 I commenced my current role of Lecturer and Course Director for the MMedSci in Clinical Communication Studies.
-Prior to this I was a University Teacher within the department.
+I am a Senior University Teacher and the Course Director for the MMedSci in Clinical Communication Studies/Speech & Language Therapy.
 My areas of teaching include Motor Speech Disorders, Voice, Dysphagia, Aphasia and Clinical Methods.

 I completed a PhD in 2012 which was funded by a Stroke Association Allied Health Professional Research Bursary.
 My research explored the activation of syntactic information in spoken word production in healthy speakers and the effect of syntactic cues on immediate and long-term word retrieval in aphasia.
 I have also been involved in research developing accessible information for people with aphasia.